Replacing missing or extracted teeth with Dental Implants

 Consumer Alert: Consumers must be cautious of heavily marketed “fast implant” treatment offerings.

-Some prosthodontic-surgical teams will compromise standard and accepted treatment protocols to shorten treatment.
-Too good to be true treatment speeds usually are too good to be true.
-In an effort to shorten treatment time, many stronger, more aesthetic, and higher quality treatment solutions may be ignored.
-Overall quality of life outcomes can be compromised and success rates ARE substantially lower.
+Some prosthodontic-surgical teams will compromise standard and accepted treatment rules to shorten treatment.
+Too good to be true treatment speeds often are too good to be true.
+In an effort to shorten treatment time, many stronger, more aesthetic, and higher quality treatment options may be ignored.
+Overall, quality of life may be lost and long term success rates ARE substantially lower.

-When the future location of an fixture has been determined and quality and size of the boney ridge has been deemed sufficient, the surgeon places the titanium implant/s into the jawbone.
-Although the surgery can often be very technically difficult, it rarely is very traumatic to the patient.
+Although placing the implant can often be difficult, it is rarely traumatic to the patient.
 The vast majority of placement surgeries are much easier than the original tooth extraction.
 The healing process after placement consists of the gum and bone growing around and attaching to the fixture.
-The gum heals in one to two weeks but overall boney healing or “osseointegration” takes much longer.
-Until it does, the implant should ideally should be left undisturbed and unloaded (not subjected to any torque or chewing forces) to get maximum boney in-growth.
-Technological improvements to the surface of the titanium is shortening the time it takes for full healing or osseointegration.
+The gum heals in one to two weeks but bone healing or “osseointegration” takes much longer.
+Until it does, the implant should ideally should be left undisturbed and unloaded (not subjected to any torque or chewing forces) to get maximum bone in-growth.
+Improvements to the surface of the titanium is shortening the time it takes for full healing or osseointegration.
 Some fixtures placed into the lower jaw can be loaded after only 3 months of healing.